thescientist13/greenwood-lume/README.md

 ### ❓ Array Based Export Conditions

+> _**UPDATE: This one lands in a gray area, since after reaching out to some NodeJS folks, support for this seems discouraged, which explained why it was not documented (anymore).
+So this seems like it might be an option for Greenwood to support._

 Noticed this message from Greenwood when running the dev server for all these packages; [**gen-mapping**](https://unpkg.com/browse/@jridgewell/gen-mapping@0.3.8/package.json), [**set-array**](https://unpkg.com/browse/@jridgewell/set-array@1.2.1/package.json), [**sourcemap-codec**](https://unpkg.com/browse/@jridgewell/sourcemap-codec@1.5.0/package.json), [**trace-mapping**](https://unpkg.com/browse/@jridgewell/trace-mapping@0.3.25/package.json), [**resolve-uri**](https://unpkg.com/browse/@jridgewell/resolve-uri@3.1.2/package.json)

 ```sh